tstadmin/TrendSoftTech-V2.0/content/index.md

         - listItems:
              id: 9
              title : "USER-CENTERED DESIGN WITH STANDARDS FOR USABLE ACCESSIBILITY"
              description: "<p>WAI supports user-centered design (UCD) and other techniques to develop websites, web applications, and web tools that are highly usable by people with disabilities.
-“Involving Users in Web Projects for Better, Easier Accessibility” and “Involving Users in Evaluating Web Accessibility” are directly addressed to web developers and project managers without usability expertise (and suggest “getting assistance from accessibility, disability, and user-centered design specialists”).</p><p>These documents help others understand what most usability professionals already know: that involving users early in the design process results in better products for uers and more efficient project development.</p>"
+“Involving Users in Web Projects for Better, Easier Accessibility” and “Involving Users in Evaluating Web Accessibility” are directly addressed to web developers and project managers without usability expertise (and suggest “getting assistance from accessibility, disability, and user-centered design specialists”).</p><p>These documents help others understand what most usability professionals already know that involving users early in the design process results in better products for users and more efficient project development.</p>"
         - listItems:
              id: 10
              title : "OVERLAP WITH OLDER USERS, MOBILE USERS, AND OTHER USER GROUPS"